-Between real farms of farmed fish, crops on top of skyscrapers and "laboratory" shrimp, Singapore aims to increase the share of self-produced food and reduce dependence on imports to feed its 6 million inhabitants.
+Between actual farmed fish factories, cultivations on top of skyscrapers and "laboratory" shrimp, Singapore aims to increase the share of self-produced food and reduce dependence on imports to feed its 6 million inhabitants.

-Currently the island produces about 10% of the food circulating within the national borders, but aims to reach 30% by 2030, and it is no coincidence that the plan structured by the government is called "30 for 30".
+Currently the island produces around 10% of the food circulating within the national borders, but it aims to reach 30% by 2030, and it is no coincidence that the plan structured by the government is called "30 by 30".

 The challenge is to find space

-With only 1% of its surface (724 square kilometers) devoted to agriculture, the pressure is concentrated entirely on the creation of new 'urban farms' that respond to the need to grow more food in less space.
+With only 1% of its surface area (724kmXNUMX) dedicated to agriculture, the pressure is focused entirely on the creation of new 'urban farms' that respond to the need to grow more food in less space.

-Other plans include a fully enclosed 18-hectare farm with hydroponics and insect breeding, which will be ready by mid-2021.
+Other plans include an 18-hectare fully indoor farm with hydroponics and insect farming, which will be ready by mid-2021.

 Doubts about the future

-Not everyone in Singapore is convinced of the technological breakthrough, however: for William Ho, a poultry entrepreneur, the government is wasting too much money on projects that seem doomed to fail, and should also trust the "old-fashioned" farmers, more skilled in the practice.
+Not everyone in Singapore is convinced of the technological breakthrough, however: for William Ho, a poultry entrepreneur, the government is wasting too many funds on projects that seem destined to fail, and should also give confidence to the "old-fashioned" farmers, who are more skilled in practice.

 Other concerns focus on competitiveness, which would make products developed automatically by cutting out traditional ones too cheap.